Tresjs/tres/docs/guide/your-first-scene.md

 ```

 ::: info
-Notice that we don't need to import anything, that's because **TresJS** automatically generate a **Vue Component based on the three objects you want to use in CamelCase with a Tres prefix**.
+Notice that we don't need to import anything, that's because **TresJS** automatically generate a **Vue Component based on the three objects you want to use in PascalCase with a Tres prefix**.
 For example, if you want to use an `AmbientLight` you would use the `<TresAmbientLight />` component.
 :::

 ```vue